-It is important to understand college students experiences with social media from a student development perspective.
-Woven into their daily lives, technology tells a story of their development, transition and college success.
-Some students have a digital footprint as early as Myspace, from their parents’ baby photo postings.
+It is important to understand the college student experience with social media from a student development perspective.
+Woven into their daily lives, technology tells a story of their development, transition, and college success.
+Some students have a digital footprint as early as Myspace, while others have to contend their parents’ baby photo postings.
 Access to social media sites is typically officially allowed around 13, but students can find their way online earlier.

-By the time a students comes to college, social media has already impacted and influenced their development and identity.
-With no formalized theory of student digital identity, the transitions, stages or phases of social media use for young adults are not crystal clear.
+By the time a student comes to college, social media has already impacted and influenced their development and identity.
+With no formalized theory of student digital identity, the transitions, stages, or phases of social media use for young adults are not crystal clear.

-Social media aside, young adults experience a significant amount of development during their college age years.
+Social media aside, young adults experience a significant amount of development during their college years.
 A variety of research, including theories and frameworks, provide reference throughout the entire developmental process.
-Starting with identity development, psychology lays the groundwork throughout the lifespan of what occurs during emerging adulthood in identity formation.
+Starting with identity development, psychology lays the groundwork for what occurs in identity formation during emerging adulthood.

-This post will seek to build a bridge between student development theory and current social media activity and research on college students, in the hopes to challenge paradigms, and explore new frameworks.
-Only a few theories will be covered, already applied to existing publicized research.
+This post seeks to build a bridge between student development theory and current social media activity and research on college students.
+I want to challenge paradigms and explore new frameworks.
+Only a few theories will be covered, applied to existing publicized research.

-Plug-in for this student development theory remix, the backbone of which is based on theories from Marcia, Chickering, Astin, Tinto and Kuh.
-Researchers like Junco, Ellison, Heiberger and Vitak push theories even further by applying social media study findings.
+Plug-in for this student development theory remix!
+Its backbone of is based on theories from Marcia, Chickering, Astin, Tinto, and Kuh.
+Researchers like Junco, Ellison, Heiberger, and Vitak.
+This remix will push those theories even further by applying social media study findings.

 Emerging Adult Identity Development